Commitment to the Community...

 Mickey McGuire eventually obtained $1,450,000.00 for the family of his nephew Richie Allen.
 Richie’s family later donated a portion of the funds to Richie’s high school and college to be used for scholarships for disadvantaged students.
 Outside of the office our staff and lawyers find time to participate in projects that involve their hearts more than their legal skills.
 Organizations like the Make-A-Wish Foundation, Big Brothers of San Diego, St. Vincent de Paul Village, the Children at Risk Committee and others are some of the more than 36 other social charities that we have supported financially and as volunteers.

-There are two projects that arose from our work in the courtroom that we are especially proud to sponsor — projects that have allowed us to open our hearts and give of our time and energy to make the future brighter for some very unfortunate people.
+There are two past projects that arose from our work in the courtroom that we are especially proud of — projects that allowed us to open our hearts and used our time and energy to make the future a bit brighter for some very unfortunate people.

 At first glimpse, there seems to be very little in common between a children’s clinic in Rosarito Beach, Mexico and a program at Mercy Hospital in San Diego that performs free surgery on victims of cleft palates and orthopedic deformities.
 Yet both projects share a common bond in that they are underwritten by the attorneys and staff at Thorsnes Bartolotta McGuire.